brunopinheirofreitas/Java/Alura/Alura_Notes.md

 }
 ```

 - 'Variable' is a reference, so you can use . to invoke methods of this reference.
+Ex:
+  - variable.printStackTrace();
+  - variable.getMessage();

 ```
 try {